 The dish packs a punch as far as flavour goes and it pairs really nicely with creamy polenta to balance the flavours.

-- Heat some olive oil in a frying pan and sauté zucchini and carrot or eggplant in batches until golden on each side.
+- Heat some olive oil in a frying pan and sauté zucchini and carrot in batches until golden on each side.
 Set aside.

 - Add a little more oil and cook onion over low heat for a few minutes until golden.
 Add capsicum and cook for another 5 minutes until tender.

 - Add tomatoes, garlic, herbs, chilli and zucchini and eggplant.
 Simmer for 15 – 20 minutes to reduce and thicken the sauce.

 - Season to taste and stir in fresh parsley and serve.

 - Serve over cooked pasta, cous cous, soft polenta or as an accompaniment to meat.

 - For a non-vegetarian version, add some cooked chicken or cooked sausage.